ertugrul013/CodeOrganizationChallenge/README.md

 * The world has obstacles and food.
 All Creatures can detect food when they get close enough to it.
 What they do about it depends on their DNA.

 ## The deadline
-All pull requests should be sent before the end of Friday
+All pull requests should be sent before the end of Friday the 2nd of February 2018.